1 9 5 5 – 1 9 5 9 (USA)

 173 x 30 minute episodes

-The romantic misadventures of Bob Collins (Robert Cummings), a suave, sophisticated, swinging bachelor photographer (with his own aeroplane) operating out of Beverly Hills, California.
+The romantic misadventures of Bob Collins (Bob Cummings), a suave, sophisticated, swinging bachelor photographer (with his own aeroplane) operating out of Beverly Hills, California.

 Situations in the show centred mostly around Bob’s womanising ways with his models, and the attempts of his war-widowed sister, Margaret (Rosemary DeCamp,) to make him settle down.